pretix/pretix/doc/plugins/kulturpass.rst

 .. note::

-    Since the KulturPass is specific to event organizers within Germany, the following page is also  only provided in german.
+    Since the KulturPass is specific to event organizers within Germany, the following page is also  only provided in German.
 Should you require assistance with the KulturPass and do not speak this language, please feel free reach out to support@pretix.eu.